NBA ALL-STAR GAME SHOOTING STARS CONTEST

 Texas: Dirk Nowitzki, Roneeka Hodges and Kenny Smith.

-Los Angeles: Pau Gasol, Tina Thompson and Rick Fox
+: Pau Gasol, Tina Thompson and Rick Fox

 Atlanta: Al Horford, Coco Miller and Steve Smith